In A Nutshell

 Nitecore Tiny Monster 26: 3800 Lumens

-The Nitecore TM26 Tiny Monster LED Flashlight shines with an amazing 2450 lumens using four CREE XM-L LEDs.
+The Nitecore TM26 Tiny Monster LED Flashlight achieves its brightness by incorporating four CREE XM-L LEDs.
 The flashlight runs for 45 minutes on turbo mode (3800 lumens).
-This flashlight is now more compelling than the Olight Intimidator (see below), because it is lighter and smaller but still it can still output 3800 lumens.
 It uses 4 x 18650 rechargeable batteries, or 8 x CR123 batteries.

 The Nitecore TM26 is available at Amazon for around $300.